jeremy21212121/evo-client-nuxt/README.md

 ## Status

-There is an early alpha-quality MVP now available at [evofinder.ca](https://evofinder.ca).
-It has some bugs on larger devices, but works well on mobile.
+There is an early MVP now available at [evofinder.ca](https://evofinder.ca).
+It is a [progressive web app](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) and works great on mobile through desktop.
 Users can see available vehicles near them on a map, and get some details about the vehicle.
 More to come!

 The anonymous API client is fully functional and typed in TypeScript.
-The authenticated API (allows booking, unlocking) still needs to be implemented.
+The authenticated API (allows booking, unlocking) may never be implemented for security reasons.

-The basic API client is found in the plugins directory (`/plugins/AnonApi/`) and the Nuxt plugin is in `/plugins/anonApiData.ts`.

 ## Future plans